Exact triangle for fibered Dehn twists: Pseudoholomorphic sections of Lefschetz-Bott fibrations

 \begin{definition} {\rm (Relative invariants for Lefschetz-Bott fibrations with strip-like ends)} For Lefschetz-Bott fibration $E$ with boundary condition $F$ equipped with a relative spin structure, suppose that the ends $L^{e,0}, L^{e,1}$ of $F$ are transverse and $CF(L^{e,0}, L^{e,1})$ have been defined without Hamiltonian perturbation for each end $e$.
 Define

 by

-where $o(u) = \pm 1$ are orientations constructed in \cite{orient}.
+where $o(u) = \pm 1$ are orientations constructed in \cite{orient} and in the dimension one case we allow a $ \{ \pm 1 \}$-valued local system on $F$ and weight the contributions by the holonomies.
 By items \eqref{one} and \eqref{orient} of Theorem \ref{EF}, the maps $C\Phi(E,F;\Lambda)$ are cochain maps.
 Passing to cohomology (and passing to rational coefficients in the case of more than one outgoing end) one obtains a map

 \end{definition}

 \begin{remark} The cohomology-level invariants $\Phi(E,F;\Lambda)$ are independent of the choice of compatible almost complex structure $J$ on $E$, by an argument using parametrized moduli spaces similar to that of Theorem \ref{EF}.